Sch3lp/when-git-breaks/README.md

 Then you can `git revert`, and create a new commit with the undo.

 ### Exercise

+Step 1: fork this repository

+Step 2: do as instructed

 #### Changing non pushed commit
     git checkout exercise-start